railsware/upterm/docs/vscodedebugging.md

-# Debugging black-screen in Visual Studio Code
+# Debugging Upterm in Visual Studio Code

 Microsoft's open source Visual Studio Code (vscode) provides debugging for Typescript based applications.

-The recommended steps for debugging black-screen in vscode are described in the steps below.
+The recommended steps for debugging Upterm in vscode are described in the steps below.

 ## Step 1.
 Install the Debugger for Chrome Extension